djaodjin/djaoapp/docs/runtime-config.rst

 Container runtime configuration
 ===============================

+If you are in a hurry, or just browsing to understand what this project is about, visit the `livedemo<https://livedemo.djaoapp.com/>`_ website.

 The basic command to run the Docker container on port 8000 looks like this:

     .. code-block:: shell